DylanMeeus/springboot_jwt_blog/_posts/2016-05-31-cookies-vs-tokens-definitive-guide.markdown

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkFkbyBLdWtpYyIsImFkbWluIjp0cnVlLCJpYXQiOjE0NjQyOTc4ODV9.Y47kJvnHzU9qeJIN48_bVna6O0EDFiMiQ9LpNVDFymM
 ```

 The **very** important thing to note here, is that, this token is signed by the HMACSHA256 algorithm, and the header and payload are Base64URL encoded, it is **not** encrypted.
-If I go to [jwt.io](https://jwt.io), paste this token and select the HMACSHA256 algorithm, I could decode the token and read it's contents.
+If I go to [jwt.io](https://jwt.io), paste this token and select the HMACSHA256 algorithm, I could decode the token and read its contents.
 Therefore, it should go without saying that sensitive data, such as passwords, should never be stored in the payload.

 If you must store sensitive data in the payload or your use case calls for the JWT to be obscured, you can use JSON Web Encryption (JWE).
 JWE allows you to encrypt the contents of a JWT so that it is not readable by anyone but the server.
 [JOSE](http://jose.readthedocs.io/en/latest/) provides a great framework and different options for JWE and has SDKs for many popular frameworks including [NodeJS](https://github.com/cisco/node-jose) and [Java](https://bitbucket.org/connect2id/nimbus-jose-jwt/wiki/Home).